qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog318/index.rst

 Feature: "Merged feature" renderer for polygon and line layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new rendering option allows area and line features to be "dissolved" into a single object prior to rendering to ensure that complex symbols or overlapping features are represented b a uniform and contiguous cartographic symbol.
+A new rendering option allows area and line features to be "dissolved" into a single object prior to rendering to ensure that complex symbols or overlapping features are represented by a uniform and contiguous cartographic symbol.

 |image17|